Tom Gray (bluegrass musician)

-Tom Gray (born February 1, 1941 in Chicago, Illinois) is a bluegrass musician widely considered one of the best bass players in the genre.
-He is probably best known for his bass playing with The Country Gentlemen and The Seldom Scene.
+Tom Gray (born February 1, 1941, in Chicago, Illinois) is a bluegrass musician widely considered one of the best bass players in the genre.
+He is best known for his bass playing with The Country Gentlemen and The Seldom Scene.
 In 1996, as a member of The Country Gentlemen, he was inducted into the International Bluegrass Music Hall of Honor.